binarymist/epiclinesweb-surf/content/service/wetsuit-repair/_index.md

 We focus exclusively on repairing common and serious neoprene damage:

-**Rips, Tears, & Holes:** Repair of accidental damage, including fin cuts, reef grazes, and dog bites.
+* **Rips, Tears, & Holes:** Repair of accidental damage, including fin cuts, reef grazes, and dog bites

-**Major Damage Repair:** Fixing large tears and damage from unique causes, such as beach fire burns.
+* **Major Damage Repair:** Fixing large tears and damage from unique causes, such as beach fire burns

 <br>